-Established in 1997, the Shark Trust started on the corner of a desk in Newbury.
-By 2000, the Trust had a small team and had expanded our office.
-We'd set up shop in a room that was originally designed as an ice cream parlour.
+Established in 1997, the Shark Trust started life on the corner of a desk in Newbury.
+Three years later we were a small team and had expanded our office.
+We'd set up shop in a room designed to be an ice cream parlour.
 Complete with our own slushy machine!
 Situated outside the newly-built National Marine Aquarium in Plymouth, UK.

-Twenty years on we have grown a little in size and a lot in terms of our reach and influence.
+Twenty years on we've grown a little in size and a lot in terms of reach and influence.
 Still based in Plymouth (Britain’s Ocean City), our office now accommodates a team of six.
-Plymouth has a rich heritage in fisheries and marine science, we now work at international level to push for the changes that we need to safeguard the future of all sharks, skates and rays (and not forgetting the chimaeras).
+Plymouth has a rich heritage in fisheries and marine science.From here we work at an international level to safeguard the future of sharks, skates and rays.
+And not forgetting the chimaeras!

-In 2006, the Shark Trust was a founder member of the Shark Alliance, a coalition of European partners which successfully advocated for the adoption of a European Community Plan of Action for sharks (2009) and to close loopholes in the Finning Regulations leading to the strengthened European Finning Ban (2013).
+In 2006 we became a founding member of the Shark Alliance - a coalition of European partners.
+Together we advocated for the adoption of a European Community Plan of Action for Sharks (2009) and to close loopholes in the EU Finning Regulations.
+This led to the strengthened European Finning Ban (2013).
 A huge win for shark conservation.

 You have added an item to your shopping basket.